-The lender will estimate the value of the Estate’s eligible assets less any liabilities owed, such as the Administrator’s fees, mortgages over property within the Estate, etc. This gives the Estate’s estimated net eligible asset value.
+We will estimate the value of the Estate’s eligible assets less any liabilities owed, such as the Administrator’s fees, mortgages over property within the Estate, etc. This gives the Estate’s estimated net eligible asset value.

 Eligible assets are typically (UK domiciled) cash, as well as publicly quoted investments and properties that are to be sold.
-The lender may consider other assets by exception.
+We may consider other assets by exception.
 You will then be offered up to 60% of your portion of the Estate’s net eligible assets.
 You may, of course, take less.

 The Arrangement Fee is typically 1.5% of the loan amount and is added to the loan.
 The interest rate is 1.5% per month.

 Unlike other providers we only charge simple interest, not compound interest.
 That means you are not paying interest on the interest.
 Combined with the fee structure detailed above it makes our Estate Advance the best value available.

 That’s absolutely fine.
 Our underwriting is based solely on your share of the Estate and your Advance has no impact on the other beneficiaries.
 It is also fine for more than one beneficiary of an estate to apply for an Advance.

 No – as the Executor/Personal Representative you are entitled to take out an Estate Advance.

 That’s OK.
 The Inheritance Tax will still need to be paid regardless of whether or not there is a valid Will.
 Thus, you can still apply for an Estate Advance.